Our School Policies

-In compliance with the FPS, Hillside World Academy (HWA) provides fee protection for the fees paid by our students in the form of an Insurance Protection Scheme.
+In compliance with the FPS, HWA International School provides fee protection for the fees paid by our students in the form of an Insurance Protection Scheme.
 Our school appointed Lonpac Insurance Berhad to be the FPS provider for all students.
 This insurance coverage covers the entire course fee.

-Under the FPS, Hillside World Academy will proceed to buy fee protection insurance from Lonpac Insurance Berhad within 7 working days of receiving payment.
+Under the FPS, HWA International School will proceed to buy fee protection insurance from Lonpac Insurance Berhad within 7 working days of receiving payment.
 Insurance coverage takes effect on the day of school fee payment, and LONPAC Insurance Bhd will issue a Certificate of Insurance to the insured student directly via email.
 In addition, a copy of the Individual Student’s Certificate of Insurance can be obtained from the HWA Student Support Department.

 Please note that the FPS is compulsory for all local and international students taking programmes at HWA except programmes with waiver granted by Committee for Private Education (CPE).

 Please click here to view the LONPAC FPS Insurance Certificate (Policy No. Z/21/BM00/000997)